 Very common name for Rieden (Locations) in German-speaking countries.
-It usually has nothing to do with the precious metal, but symbolically points to the good quality of the wines grown there or high yield out.
+It mostly has nothing to do with the precious metal, but symbolically points to the good quality of the wines grown there or high yield out.
 In Austria there are at least nine with this name:

-In Austria There are such in the Lower Austrian wine regions Kremstal in the two communities Hollenburg and Stein-Krems (in the latter there is also a large estate Goldberg) and Thermenregion in the municipality of Reisenberg .
-In Germany In 7 of the 13 growing areas there are more than 30 single layers with the name Goldberg, The name is one of the most common layer names.
+In Austria there are such in the Lower Austrian wine regions Kremstal in the two communities Hollenburg and Stein-Krems (in the latter there is also a large Goldberg location) as well Thermenregion in the community of Reisenberg .
+In Germany there are at least 7 of the 13 growing areas with a total of over 30 individual layers with the designation Goldberg, The name is one of the most common location names.